 \section{Conclusion}

 In this study, we explored various heuristics and GNN4LP models for link prediction.
 Based on the analysis, a novel MoE model \framework is designed to capitalize on the strengths of diverse expert models for link prediction.
 The extensive experiments underscore the exceptional performance of \framework in link prediction, validating the rationale behind its design.
-Besides, we also showcases the substantial potential of MoE models in the link prediction.
+Furthermore, we also showcase the substantial potential of MoE models for link prediction.